Zunaeed-Imran/ShopEasy/README.md

 - making route for the coupons.
 - making idnex.blade page for coupon.
 - making create.blade page add validity set for only can start from after today.
+- in model->coupon set the value to uppercase so that input value can store in upperCase.